 Learning to See Light that Isn’t There

 Next, comes working with artificial lighting.
 Continuous lighting is, of course, the easiest to work with — always on, so you can always see how it will affect the image before you take it.
 That isn’t the case with flashes.
 When you work with flashes, you’ll need to know not only how the flash will affect the scene when it fires but also how it will interact with available lighting.
 This is largely a process of experimentation, so don’t hesitate to read up on various lighting configurations and then test them out for yourself.
-After a while, you’ll begin to get a sense for how the flashes will light the scene before you take the image.
+After a while, you’ll begin to get a sense of how the flashes will light the scene before you take the image.

 With this knowledge, you can begin to think about modifying those flashes.
 Umbrellas, for instance, or other types of diffusers to soften shadows.
 Snoots are handy to create spotlighting effects and gel filters for flashes can help you alter the flash’s color to create special effects or simply to bring the tone of the lighting closer to the available ambient lighting in the area.
 Make sure you have plenty of spare batteries on hand and spend time practicing and before too long, you’ll begin to see the lighting before the flashes fire.